BenjaminOddou/alfred-plex/README.md

 #### 3. Actions on medias

 1. Open the media on the web.
 Simply press ⏎ to open the media on plex.
-There is exception for the following mediatypes: *actor, collection, director, artist, genre*, see `3.` below.
+There is exception for the following media typess: *actor, collection, director, artist, genre*, see `3.` below.
 2. Stream the media with `VLC`.
-This is only available for the following mediatypes: *movie, episode, track, clip*.
+This is only available for the following media types: *movie, episode, track, clip*.
 Press ⌘⏎ to open the media in `VLC`. 🚨 **It requires `VLC` 3.0 or above and the vlc cli.
-See to know how to install the cli.** 🚨
+See below to know how to install the cli.** 🚨
 3. Nested search.
-If you press ⏎ on one of the following mediatypes *actor, collection, director, artist, genre*, this will trigger an advance search.
+If you press ⏎ on one of the following media types *actor, collection, director, artist, genre*, this will trigger an advance search.

 #### 4. VLC integration